Data Types in Python

 True

-Each data type stores a specific kind of information.
+Each type stores a specific kind of data.

 age = 12